 - San Francisco (SFO)

 In addition to the domestic options listed above, there is a Centurion Lounge located in Hong Kong (HKG).
-There are plans to open some new locations in the future in New York (JFK), Denver (DEN), and London (LHR).
+There are plans to open some new locations in the future in London (LHR).

-The Centurion Lounge can be accessed with either the American Express Platinum Card or American Express Business Platinum Card.
-The one exception is for American Express Delta SkyMiles Reserve Cardholders who are flying on a same-day Delta operated flight.
+The Centurion Lounge can be accessed with either the American Express Platinum Card or The Business Platinum® Card from American Express.
+The one exception is for Delta SkyMiles® Reserve American Express Card who are flying on a same-day Delta-operated flight.
 These cardholders also have access to the lounge but have to pay $50 per additional guest while the Platinum Cardholders are allowed, two free guests.
+Note that the Platinum Cardholders does not refer to the Delta SkyMiles Platinum Card.

 4 – Airline Specific (American, Delta, United)